Atos-FiwareOps/flavor-sync/README.md

 integrated with existing applications that use the [OpenStack REST API](http://developer.openstack.org/api-ref-compute-v2.1.html#os-flavors).

+The Flavour Sync component has been developed in conjunction with the [Fi-Dash components](https://github.com/fidash).
+There are different widgets that interact with the API of the component such as [widget-managepromotedflavors](https://github.com/fidash/widget-managepromotedflavors), [widget-compareflavors](https://github.com/fidash/widget-compareflavors), [widget-listflavors](https://github.com/fidash/widget-listflavors) and [widget-showdifferenceflavors](https://github.com/fidash/widget-showdifferenceflavors).

-This is a work in progress.
-At the moment, it is integrated and delivered the management of the promoted flavors and the private flavors for the different nodes of the Fiware ecosystem.
-The remaining functionalities include the centralized lifecycle of the flavor management for the ecosystem (pending to achieve an agreement and integrate the authentication system).
+This Version 1.0 manages the promoted and the private flavors for the different nodes of the Fiware ecosystem.
+Beside, it is integrated with the [KeyRock GE](http://catalogue.fiware.org/enablers/identity-management-keyrock) and the [KeyStone of OpenStack](http://docs.openstack.org/developer/keystone/) in order to manage the authentification and authorization of the functionalities.
+This version also covers the functionalities to manage the centralized lifecycle of the flavor management for the ecosystem (included in the previous version v0.8).
+Nevertheless, these functionalities are pending to be validated with the infrastructures of the ecosystem, since it is needed an agreement in order to centralize and delegate these actions homogeneously.

 ## Features implemented

-There are three different actors in order to interact with the component:
-* Basic users: They have been registered at [FIWARE Lab](https://account.lab.fiware.org/) with the necessary authorizations.
-* Infrastructure Managers: They have been registered at Fiware Lab and they have authorization to manage common functionalities (role: InfrastructureManager) such as the management of the promoted flavors.
-* Infrastructure operators: They have been registered at Fiware Lab with the role of infrastructure and they have the privileges to manage their own OpenStack node through their Fiware Lab account

-The complete requirement list of this version is the following one:
+The current version (version 1.0) implements the following requirements:

-Manage promoted flavors (stable)
+Manage promoted flavors

 * Actors lists all the promoted flavors.
 * Actors gets the details of the promoted flavors.
 * The infrastructure manager creates a new promoted flavor.
 * The infrastructure manager deletes a promoted flavor.

-Manage private flavors by regions (stable).
+Manage private flavors by regions.
 * The infrastructure operator gets a list of private flavors for his/her region.
 * The infrastructure operator gets the details of the private flavor for his/her region.
 * The infrastructure operator creates a private flavor for his/her region.
 * The infrastructure operator updates a private flavor for his/her region.
 * The infrastructure operator deletes a private flavor for his/her region.

 Manage the flavor lifecycle of the federated environment.
-With these functionalities, the ecosystem could manage the whole lifecycle of the flavors for the different regions (pending to have an agreement for the lifecycle).
+With these functionalities, the ecosystem could manage the whole lifecycle of the flavors for the different regions (covered by the previous version 0.8).

 * An infrastructure operator registers his infrastructure in the Flavor synchronization tool.